eoli3n/kubernetes-the-less-hard-way/README.md

 ## Run Ansible playbooks

-Install SSH, authorize your SSH public key, then test if VMs are working.
+Install SSH, authorize your SSH public key, then test if VMs are reachable.
 ```
 ansible all -m ping
 ```